ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

     Setup of the VRA requires the VRA to be placed into \[edit\] mode using the `configure` or `conf` command.

     When in `edit` mode the prompt changes from `$` to `#`.
 After successful VRA command execution a change can be committed to the running configuration with the `commit` command.
 Once you have verified that the configuration is working as intended, it can be saved permanently using the `save` command.
-To return to the Vyatta system command prompt `$`, and then type `exit`.
+To return to the Vyatta system command prompt `$`, type `exit`.

-    If at any stage before the `save` command is entered, access is lost due to committing a configuration change, rebooting the VRA will return it back to the last save point, restoring access.
+    If at any stage before the `save` command is entered, access is lost due to committing a bad configuration change, rebooting the VRA will return it back to the last save point, restoring access.

     {: tip}